crowe32996/stock-market-buy-signals/README.md

 4. **PostgreSQL Database**: Stores raw stock data and calculated indicators for analysis and reporting.
 5. **Airflow DAG**: Orchestrates running the producer, consumer, fetching results, running buy signnal effectiveness analysis, and emailing reports and visuals.
 6. **Email Notification**: Sends a daily report with stock data and computed signals.
+7. **Streamlit App**: Tracks most recent buy signals for each stock, analysis of signal effectiveness, and raw data

 ---
 ## Screenshots